Best Robot Vacuum Under $500 2026 We Tested Roborock, Dreame, and Yeedi

 Buy the Yeedi M14 Plus if: you want hot water mop cleaning, obstacle avoidance, and the full package under $500, especially on sale.
 At $350-380, it's the best robot vacuum deal in any category.

 If you have a bigger budget and want the absolute best, our full robot vacuum comparison with premium models covers the $800-1,700 range.
+For a focused budget comparison between three major brands, see our Eufy vs Shark vs iRobot budget robot vacuum breakdown.
 And if you want a cordless vacuum for spot cleaning between robot runs, see our Dyson vs Shark vs Tineco comparison.

 FAQ